asmeurer/blog/posts/github-cuts.md

     default, so that I don't miss updates to old issues/pull requests.

-11. **Make advanced search filters more accessible.** They should autofill, similar to how Gmail or even GitLab search works (yes, please still all the good ideas from GitLab; they already stole all their good ideas from you).
+11. **Make advanced search filters more accessible.** They should autofill, similar to how Gmail or even GitLab search works (yes, please steal all the good ideas from GitLab; they already stole all their good ideas from you).